 Tax Preparation Video

-International students and each of their dependents in the US must file a tax return.
-Filing taxes can be a confusing process- especially as an international student.
-If you're not sure how to get started or what forms you will need, watch this short video and get the answers you need to get your taxes in before April 18th.
+All international students and each of their dependents in the US must file Form 8843.
+If you earned income during the previous calendar year you must also file a tax return.
+Filing a tax return can be a confusing process- especially as an international student.
+If you're not sure how to get started or what forms you will need, watch our short videos and get the answers you need before the deadline.

 Thank you for attending our “Kickin’ it Oldschool” Classroom Series.
 I’m Bryanna Davis with internationalstudent.com and today we are going to look at US taxes.
 First thing is first, do international students need to file taxes?
 The answer- yes!
 All international students along with each of their dependents must file their taxes before the deadline of April 18th.

 Now if all you know about taxes is the phrase nothing is certain but death and taxes- you’re more likely really scared since you now know you have to file.
 BUT- go ahead and take a deep breath because for most of you it’s going to be a pretty painless process.